 No effective cure for HIV currently exists, but with proper treatment and medical care, HIV can be controlled.
 The medicine used to treat HIV is called antiretroviral therapy or ART.
 If taken the right way, every day, this medicine can dramatically prolong the lives of many people with HIV, keep them healthy, and greatly lower their chance of transmitting the virus to others.

-People with monkeypox are infectious from the time symptoms start until all sores have healed and a fresh layer of skin has formed, typically between two and four weeks.
+People with mpox are infectious from the time symptoms start until all sores have healed and a fresh layer of skin has formed, typically between two and four weeks.
 According to the WHO, “it is not clear whether people who do not have symptoms can spread the disease”—although they expect to learn more in the next few weeks.

-What are the First Monkeypox Symptoms?
+What are the First Mpox Symptoms?

 Muscle aches and backache